 The site is bounded by West 33rd Avenue to the north, the alleyway behind Willow Street to the west, the alleyway behind Ash Street to the east, and West 37th Avenue to the south.

-The redevelopment will potentially hold thousands of residential units, and intends to meet a 20% affordable non-market and spectrum rental housing requirement mandated by the City of Vancouver.
+The redevelopment will potentially hold about 2,000 residential units, and intends to meet a 20% affordable non-market and spectrum rental housing requirement mandated by the City of Vancouver.
 Housing options will include ground-oriented townhouses and condominiums, with mid-rises reaching up to 18 storeys in height.

 All three concepts provide a different approach to the configuration of parks and open space, streets networks, development parcels, and building massing.